 Prevent and Prepare

 Community Engagement: Early and effective community engagement is key to preparing for pandemics or other public health emergencies.
-IMA works in communities to promote social cohesion, positive behavioral changes, and gender equity as critical elements in prevention and preparedness efforts.
+IMA works in communities to promote social cohesion and positive behavioral changes as critical elements in prevention and preparedness efforts.

 Vaccination: IMA addresses the human, financial, social and physical capital needs of a health system to improve its vaccine service delivery and universal access at scale by strengthening the capacities of a country’s health workforce to safely procure, manage and deliver vaccines through training, mentoring, and the provision of equipment and other resources, including for the cold chain.
 IMA collaborates with ministries of health, health care workers, local leaders and partners to conduct social listening, promote education, dispel misinformation, uplift trusted local vaccine champions to support advocacy and fuel demand, and develop and execute on risk communication and community engagement (RCCE) plans.